Are you struggling with back pain? Or maybe you just want to improve your general mobility?

 5. Cat-Cow Pose

-Another stretch taken from the classic yoga textbook, and for a good reason.
-The Cat-Cow Pose helps stimulate and activate the spine and surrounding muscles, stretching the back, neck and shoulders.
+This is another stretch taken from the trusty yoga textbook, and for a good reason.
+The Cat-Cow Pose helps stimulate and activate the spine and surrounding muscles, stretching the back, neck, and shoulders.

 Flowing between the two poses helps promote back flexibility, releasing tension in the aforementioned areas.
-A great back mobility exercises for before and after your training!
+A great back mobility exercise for before and after your training!

 How To Do The Cat-Cow Pose:

-Move back through the 'tabletop' position, inhaling and pushing the spine up, arching into the Cat Pose.
+4. Move back through the 'tabletop' position, inhaling and pushing the spine up, arching into the Cat Pose

 Which of these five back flexibility exercises will you be trying first?
 Let us know in the comments below.